-- Reassure the child
+- o Reassure the child

 - Clarify concerns if necessary (TED: Tell, Explain, Describe)

 - o Record facts and use child's own words

 - Sign and date your records

 - o Seek support for yourself if required from DSL

-Inform the Designated Safeguarding Lead and record incident on My Concern - Mr P. Perry
+Inform the Designated Safeguarding Lead and record incident on My Concern - Adam Fullerton

 - If a child is at risk of immediate harm and/or is unsafe to go home, make an urgent request for support to the Front Door Service via the portal or call the police on 999. - If no immediate risk of harm, provide internal support and/or refer to other agencies in line with Kent Safeguarding Support Level Guidance and KSCMP procedures, as appropriate.
-E.g. signposting to community services and/or early help open access, a non-urgent call to police via 101, reporting allegations against staff to LESAS or make a request for support via the Front Door Service portal. - Where the school is unsure, advice can be sought from an LA social worker at the Front Door Service via 03000 411 111. - Where support is required out of working hours, contact the Out of Hours Service via 03000 41 91 41.
+E.g. signposting to community services and/or early help open access, a non-urgent call to police via 101, reporting allegations against staff to LESAS or make a request for support via the Front Door Service portal. - Where the school is unsure, advice can be sought from an LA social worker at the Front Door Service via 03000 411 111.